kirill-push/object-detection-task/README.md

 ---

-# Getting Started with Your Project Using Poetry
+# Getting Started with Project

-This guide will help you set up and start working on a project that uses Poetry for dependency management.
-Make sure you have Python version 3.8 or higher installed on your system.

 ## Step 1: Clone the Repository